maxammann/blog/content/posts/2021-04-30-formal-mode-input/index.md

 The above finite set of function symbols is also called a *signature*.
 This *signature* contains functions to encrypt and decrypt terms and also contains the constants $0$ and $\text{TLS\\_AES\\_256\\_GCM\\_SHA384}$ which is a cipher of TLS 1.3.

 What we are missing is atomic data to which the functions can be applied to.
-When modeling security protocols, you typically use the concept of *names* $\mathcal{N} = \\{n, r, s, ...\\}$.
+When modeling security protocols, you typically use the concept of *names* $\mathcal{N} = \\{n, r, s,\dots\\}$.
 Names can be nonces, random data, session identifiers or keys.
 There are different subsets of names through, which both have infinitely many names to model the possibility of attackers to choose random values.
 $\mathcal{N}\_{pub}$ contains names which are public and available to the attacker e.g. a session identifier like an IP address.
 $\mathcal{N}\_{prv}$ includes private keys of protocol participants.
 These are usually hidden within the implementations of participants.